 The system shall provide an Order Entry option as a component of the 20/20 Delivery License so that system components can detect if 20/20 Delivery is configured for Order Entry.

-The system shall prevent users from saving data that has been modified by other users since it was presented to them.
-For instance, if user 1 displays an order for editing, then user 2 modifies that order, user 1 would be prevented from saving his changes if they conflict with user 2 changes.

 The system shall provide a way for authorized users to log on by providing a valid user name/password pair.